 Medical physicists help plan radiation treatment for patients, check and monitor radiation equipment, and develop new treatment techniques.

-Pay for medical physicists varies depending on experience.
+Pay for medical physicists varies depending on skills, experience and qualifications.

-- Senior medical physicists with extra clinical skills or management responsibilities can earn from $107,000 to $141,000.
+- Senior medical physicists with extra clinical skills or management responsibilities working for Te Whatu Ora can earn from $122,000 to $161,000 a year.

 (This information is a guide only.
 Find out more about the sources of our pay information)